 Faculty Positions at FAU

-Florida Atlantic University is seeking two new faculty members at the Associate Professor level to join FAU's neuroscience group on the John D. MacArthur campus in Jupiter, Florida; successful candidates will be granted tenure in FAU's Department of Biological Sciences.
+Florida Atlantic University is seeking two new faculty members at the Associate or Full Professor level to join FAU's neuroscience group on the John D. MacArthur campus in Jupiter, Florida; successful candidates will be granted tenure in FAU's Department of Biological Sciences.
 We are particularly interested in candidates who use cellular/molecular or systems/behavioral approaches to address questions in neuronal development, synaptic plasticity, cortical circuitry, learning and memory, stress or addiction.

 To be considered, please apply for position #991114 at https://jobs.fau.edu

 Welcome to Neuroscience at Florida Atlantic University.
 The FAU Neuroscience community is comprised of faculty, postdoctoral fellows, graduate and undergraduate students and staff.
 Our program faculty and trainees apply diverse methods to unlock the mysteries of the brain and the nervous system.
 This diversity spans the molecular and cellular level to systems, behavioral and cognitive on through to the theoretical and computational levels of analyses.